This article was last updated by on

 Rubber plants are mildly toxic to humans and animals only when consumed or in contact with skin, nose, mouth, or eyes.

-Beautiful Rubber Plant (Source: Unsplash.com)
+Beautiful Rubber Plant

-Ficus Elastic, also known as a rubber plant, contributes as a feng shui to your surroundings.
+Ficus Elastic, also known as a Rubber plant, contributes as a feng shui to your surroundings.
 The indoor planting trend has provoked many to keep this as an interior decorative piece.

-Let us find out the severity of toxicity that rubber plants have.
+Let us find out the severity of toxicity that Rubber plants have.

-Are Rubber Plants Toxic?
+Is Rubber Plant Toxic?

-A rubber plant describes a sturdy, strong, and bold-looking character.
+A Rubber plant describes a sturdy, strong, and bold-looking character.
 They have thick, broad, and dark green leaves.

 Pinching or breaking the stem or leaves of the plant can bring you some milky white material oozing out, called sap.

 Rubber plants are considered toxic if their inner latex (sap) is exposed to living beings.
-The irritation can vary from mild to severe problems depending on the individual sensitivity.

-Although it sounds scary, the plant’s toxicity is technically leveled 4, which is the mildest.
-Therefore, it does not create long-lasting harm or does not cause any fatality of people or animals.
+Therefore, it does not create long-lasting harm or does not cause any fatality to people or animals.

-The latex substance is present in the milky white sap inside the rubber plant, containing all the toxicity.
+The latex substance is present in the milky white sap inside the Rubber plant, containing all the toxicity.

 Latex is the source of the problem, which causes discomfort and irritation.
 Adults might be well aware of it, but innocent children could be the victims.

 Keep Rubber Plants Away from Children